-Based in South Kensington in West London, the studio creates objects that express their personalities by coming to life when they are used.
+Based in South Kensington in West London, the studio creates intriguing art pieces that aestheticise their own utility and express their personalities by coming to life when they are used.
+Founded by artist Jim Rokos, the practice is fascinated with glass, producing a range of vases, candleholders and decanters.

 They can mirror the behaviour of drinkers (13° 60° 104° decanter), or take on the behaviour of the contained item (Gauge flower vase).
 They can be shy or extrovert while performing their job (22° 36° 48° bowl), or give overstaying dinner guests a polite clue when it is time for them to go home (≲ 231 MIN candleholder).

-Dyslexic designer Jim Rokos explores the physical properties of materials to generate aesthetic, intriguing concepts.
-Rokos (pronounced like rock, together with os, as in the the first syllable of ostrich) creates objects that sit in the grey area between industry and craft – each is made with the utmost care and are of exceptional quality, made without compromise at any stage of the process, from design to making.
+The studio explores the physical properties of materials to generate aesthetic, intriguing concepts.
+Rokos (pronounced like rock, together with os, as in the the first syllable of ostrich) creates objects that sit in the intersection between industry and craft – each is made with the utmost care and are of exceptional quality, made without compromise at any stage of the process, from design to making.

 Rokos won the prestigious 2012 Reddot Design award for the 13° 60° 104° wine decanter and the Enterprise Europe Network Award 2014 for the Gauge vase.
 The Gauge also won the German Design Award 2017, for Excellent Product Design.
 The ≲ 231 MIN has won a special mention in the German Design Awards 2021.
 Most recently the brand won the Luxury Law Summit's Luxury Design Award 2021.